rancher/docs/content/rancher/v2.x/en/tools/logging/syslog/_index.md

     1. From the **Endpoint** field, enter the IP address and port for your Syslog server.
 Additionally, select the protocol that your Syslog server uses from the drop-down.

-    1. From the **Program** field, enter the name of the application logging events to your Syslog server (i.e., Rancher).
+    1. From the **Program** field, enter the name of the application sending logs to your Syslog server (i.e., Rancher).

     1. If you are using a cloud logging service (i.e., [Sumologic](https://www.sumologic.com/)), enter a **Token** that authenticates with your Syslog server.
 Use the cloud logging service to create this token.